jasperan/pytorch-tensorflow/1_getting_started_with_pytorch_on_oci.md

 # Getting Started with PyTorch on OCI

-Welcome to the first article of an article series, where we'll make an introduction on advanced AI/ML libraries such as PyTorch and TensorFlow.
-Typically, there's a positive sentiment towards PyTorch and how great it is, and a more negative social sentiment towards TensorFlow.
-However, both libraries have unique capabilities; and I hope that, through this series of articles, I'll be able to break the stigma and show that both libraries are great, while showing some of the capabilities along the way.
-We'll learn how to set up OCI to work on a problem with PyTorch, how to develop this problem into a solution with a robust architecture, and finally benchmark the performance of both libraries to see which library works best for the specific problem.
+Welcome to the first article of this series, where we’ll explore AI/ML libraries such as PyTorch and TensorFlow.
+Typically, there’s a positive sentiment towards PyTorch and how great it is, and a more negative social sentiment towards TensorFlow.
+However, both libraries have unique capabilities and I hope that, through this series of articles, I’ll be able to break the stigma and show that both libraries are great while showing some of the capabilities along the way.

+We’ll learn how to set up OCI to work on an issue with PyTorch, how to develop this issue into a solution with a robust architecture, and finally benchmark the performance of both libraries to see which library works best for that specific issue.

 ## A Brief History of ML